Zak-Hussain/psychNorms/README.md

 The metabase is composed of two files:
 - `psychNorms.csv`: Contains XX psychological norms (columns) at the word level (rows).
 - `psychNorms_metadata.csv`: Contains metadata for each of the norms in `psychNorms.csv`.

+Norms with title cased names are norms that also exist in SCOPE or the experiential attributes dataset.
+The remaining norms are uniquely derived from the systematic literature search.